 “Seeing Gen for cranio osteopathy on my toddler to help with ENT issues.

 Really fab with kids and we are seeing improvement already after only a couple of sessions.”
 NH

-This is a wonderful explanation of cranial osteopathy for babies and children, published by the Sutherland Society – please contact us on 07711 832614 if you have any questions:
+This is a wonderful explanation of cranial osteopathy for babies and children, published by the Sutherland Society.

 It is a common belief that babies and children should have no stresses or strains in their bodies, because they are ‘so young’.
 The reality is very different.
 Birth is one of the most stressful events of our lives.
 The baby is subjected to enormous forces, as the uterus pushes to expel the baby against the natural resistance of the birth canal.
 The baby has to turn and twist as it squeezes through the bony pelvis, on its short but highly stimulating and potentially stressful journey.

 The baby’s head has the remarkable ability to absorb these stresses.
 In order to reduce the size of the head, the soft bones overlap, bend and warp as the baby descends.
 The baby’s chin is normally well tucked down towards its chest to reduce the presenting diameter of the head.